yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 ![](/_assets/img/d3-dom.PNG)

-Tthe body of your page is an element, under it are paragraph elements and headers.
-Typically, an SVG element used in D3 is sits nested within the `body` element in the DOM.
+The body of your page is an element, and under it are paragraph elements and headers.
+Typically, an SVG element used in D3 sits nested within the `body` element in the DOM.

 For more on working with the DOM, and what exactly this means, [check